-Ridesharing and ride-hailing services, such as Uber, are readily available throughout the city.
-These can be a good option for expats who cannot speak the local language as they lower the risk of miscommunication with drivers and allow passengers to track the vehicle's route.
+Ride-hailing services, such as Uber, are readily available throughout the city.
+These can be a viable option for expats who cannot speak the local language, as they lower the risk of miscommunication with drivers and allow passengers to track the vehicle's route.

 Driving in Santiago

 Traffic congestion is a constant plague and parking is expensive.
 Another concern is crime – car theft and car break-ins are common in Santiago.
 Expats should never leave any valuables visible in their cars when parking on the street.

 Cycling in Santiago

 The Mapocho 42K cycle path is still expanding.
-It's a 26-mile (42km) cycle path running alongside the Mapocho river in Santiago, which flows through all of the city's major neighbourhoods.
+It's a 26-mile (42km) cycle path running alongside the Mapocho river in Santiago, which flows through all the city's major neighbourhoods.
 It's a continually evolving project that already provides an opportunity for avid cyclists, families and anyone wanting to get out and about on two wheels.

 The second major force behind the cycling boom in Santiago is CicloRecreoVía.
 Every Sunday, certain streets in the city are closed to all motor vehicles.
 Anyone intending to use these roads must go on foot or another form of non-motorised transport.
-Anyone cycling can join in the fun with tens of thousands of cyclists attending weekly.
+Anyone cycling can join in the fun, with tens of thousands of cyclists attending weekly.
 The open streets also create a joyful and safe atmosphere for pedestrians, skaters, runners, children and dog walkers.